How to Choose a Phono Cartridge for Your Turntable

 In poorly damped cartridges with high ETM, this can result in measurable wear, sometimes leaving a visible “footprint” in the groove after only a few plays.

-The Role of Damping
+The role of damping

 To manage this, well-designed cartridges carefully control damping: